martin-stepwolf/laravel8-livewire-publications/README.md

 And I created all resources like seeders, factories, relation in the Models and some Test (some tests does not work, but to not overload me I create this commit to have less files in the stage).

+#### Part 2.
+Create a CRUD for my publications.

+With livewire I get the data with pagination.

 ---

 ## Getting Started :rocket: